Yejashi/obsidianNotes/Research/LLVM/OptimizationRemarkEmitter.md

 - Includes "hotness" information (derived from block frequency) if enabled via `DiagnosticsHotnessRequested` in the LLVM context.
 - Can be used to emit remarks dynamically without requiring an analysis pass.

+The primary constructor `OptimizationRemarkEmitter(const Function *F, BlockFrequencyInfo *BFI)`:
+- Associates the emitter with a specific function `F`.
+-